-SECTION 6 During the Catastrophic Coverage Stage, you pay nothing for your covered Part D drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$2,000 limit for the calendar year.
-Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.
+In the Catastrophic Coverage Stage, you pay nothing for Part D drugs.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs reach the \$2,100 limit for the calendar year.
+Once you're in the Catastrophic Coverage Stage, you stay in this payment stage until the end of the calendar year.
 During this payment stage, you pay nothing for your covered Part D drugs.